ChatGPT vs Claude for Coding: Which Responds Better to Structure?

 The Recommendation

-For coding tasks with sinc-LLM structured prompts:
+For coding tasks with sinc-LLM structured prompts, here is the guide:

 {